bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Description
 -----------

-The `name` parameter is the name of the “module object” which will be used as a kind of namespace to refer to the exports.
+The `name` parameter is the name of the "module object” which will be used as a kind of namespace to refer to the exports.
 The `export` parameters specify individual named exports, while the `import * as name` syntax imports all of them.
 Below are examples to clarify the syntax.

 ### Import an entire module’s contents